 Because a meetup has a shorter timeframe than a team retreat, you have to plan out the activities with more care.
-Usually, there are certain reasons why you have a meetup.
+Usually, there are specific reasons why you have a meetup.
 A conference, a hackathon, a sales event or a trade show or just one or two members of your team are happened to be in the same city.

 Because you are not living together through that timeframe, the ‘fun’ part is a little bit limited to end-of-the-day drinks or eat-outs.
-But keep in mind, these fun parts of a meetup are crucial and you should not skip it.
+However, keep in mind, these fun parts of a meetup are crucial, and you should not skip it.
 On the work-side, meetups are for two type of work-related challenges: hackathons, where you produce or sprint on a product or a product feature and strategic meetups, where you discuss and decide on mid-term strategies on a product or a company.
 Because of the limited amount of time, you have 2-3 max 4-5 days of working together, so only a short sprint or an extended strategic session can be done within this timeframe.
-But let me give you a personal example.
+However, let me give you a personal example.

 At the time I am writing this article, I have a client, which I am working with as a marketing consultant.
 They are an active startup in the legal space, helping other startups to realize their dreams through intellectual property protection.
 It’s a distributed business, the founder and CEO lives in the US but extensively travels in Europe, especially in the Netherlands and Switzerland.
-The core team is less than 20 people with a small marketing team, – led by me and my team – an account management team and a client services team.
+The core team is less than 20 people with a small marketing team, – led by my team and me – an account management team and a client services team.
 Account management is based in the US, client services are in Israel, plus I’m based in Hungary.
 The marketing is a big part of the business so all relevant bits and pieces should be decided on a higher management level – therefore the CEO and I are meeting every once in a while in-person.
 Of course, we have the usual weekly calls, day-to-day online distributed business management of workflows but we tend to meet offline if we can, usually every 2-3 months for 2-5 days.
-The location doesn’t really matter, everyone can travel a bit, but we usually meet in Europe as it is more convenient for both of us.
+The location doesn’t matter, everyone can travel a bit, but we typically meet in Europe as it is more convenient for both of us.
 During our meetups we do three things:

 Before we meet, I always prepare an agenda for the meetup on what we need to discuss and what are the goals we need to reach so everyone can go back home and do their legwork online to work on achieving these goals.
 I would recommend you to do the same and plan out the whole meetup according to this:

 Write up an agenda on what you want to address and why.
 Decide on common goals you want to achieve during the meetup.
-Agree on a place where you want to work together, I recommend a coworking office.
+Agree on a place where you want to work together, and I recommend a coworking office.
 Look up a great restaurant or pub or any place where you want to spend non-work time.

 Offline meetups are amazing, embrace them and do them if you have the chance.
 Once you do it, you will feel more connected to your team and more grounded and alive.
 You can also accomplish amazing things which are harder or impossible to do online.